 - other health problems

-The doctor will also carry out an abdominal and rectal examination.
+The diagnostic process may also involve an abdominal and rectal examination.

 Other tests may include:

-A person should see a doctor when it is difficult or painful to pass stool, especially if the symptoms last more than a few days or are recurrent.
+A person should consult a doctor when it is difficult or painful to pass stool, especially if the symptoms last more than a few days or are recurrent.

 - blood in the stool